grafana/tempo/docs/sources/tempo/api_docs/metrics-summary.md

 ## Activate metrics summary

-To enable the experimental metrics summary API, you must turn on the local blocks processor in the metrics generator.
+To enable the (deprecated) metrics summary API, you must turn on the local blocks processor in the metrics generator.
 Be aware that the generator uses considerably more resources, including disk space, if it's enabled:

 ```yaml